Bill Moyers: Early years and education

-Moyers was ordained in 1954.
-Moyers planned to enter a Doctor of Philosophy program in American Studies at the University of Texas.
+Moyers planned to enter a Doctor of Philosophy program in American studies at the University of Texas.
 During Senator Johnson's unsuccessful bid for the 1960 Democratic U.S. presidential nomination, Moyers served as a top aide, and in the general campaign he acted as liaison between Democratic vice-presidential candidate Johnson and the Democratic presidential nominee, U.S. Senator John F. Kennedy.

 Kennedy and Johnson administrations

 The Peace Corps

 The Peace Corps was established by President Kennedy by Executive Order in March 1961, but it was up to top aide Sargent Shriver and Bill Moyers to find the funding to actually establish the organization.
-The Peace Corp Act was signed by President Kennedy on September 22, 1961.
+The Peace Corps Act was signed by President Kennedy on September 22, 1961.
 In Sarge, Scott Stossel reports that "Peace Corps legend has it that between them Moyers and Shriver personally called on every single member of Congress."

 Reflecting 25 years later on the creation of the program Moyers said: ”We knew from the beginning that the Peace Corps was not an agency, program, or mission.
 Now we know—from those who lived and died for it—that it is a way of being in the world."
-At the 50th Anniversary “Salute to Peace Corps Giants,” hosted by the National Archives, Moyers said, "The years we spent at the Peace Corps were the best years of our lives.”
+At the 50th Anniversary “Salute to Peace Corps Giants”, hosted by the National Archives, Moyers said, "The years we spent at the Peace Corps were the best years of our lives.”
 Moyers gave the same answer in the famed Vanity Fair Proust questionnaire in 2011.

 Moyers served first as associate director of public affairs and then as Sargent Shriver's deputy director before becoming special assistant to President Lyndon B. Johnson in November 1963.

 Corporation for Public Broadcasting

-Bill Moyers was a key player in the creation of the public broadcasting system.
-When, in 1961, FCC Chairman Newton Minnow labeled television a “vast wasteland” and called for programming in the public interest, the Johnson Administration instituted a study of the issue.
+Moyers was a key player in the creation of the public broadcasting system.
+In 1961, FCC Chairman Newton N. Minow labeled television "a vast wasteland” and called for programming in the public interest.
+Years later, the Johnson administration instituted a study of the issue.
 The Carnegie Corporation of New York established a commission to study the value of and need for noncommercial educational television.
-Bill Moyers served on this committee, which released its report 'Public Television: A Program for Action,' in 1967.
+Moyers served on this committee, which released its report 'Public Television: A Program for Action' in 1967.
 Moyers said of the endeavor: “We became a central part of the American consciousness and a valuable institution within our culture."

 Moyers was influential in creating the legislation that would fulfill the committee's recommendations.
-In 1967, President Johnson signed Public Broadcasting Act of 1967.
-(1) it is in the public interest to encourage the growth and development of public radio and television broadcasting, including the use of such media for instructional, educational, and cultural purposes;
+In 1967, President Johnson signed Public Broadcasting Act of 1967, which states: "it is in the public interest to encourage the growth and development of public radio and television broadcasting, including the use of such media for instructional, educational, and cultural purposes."

 On the 50th anniversary of the Public Broadcasting Act, Moyers and Joseph A. Califano, Jr. spoke about their experience with WNET.